 Can This Injury or Condition Be Prevented?

-There are no proven strategies for preventing CTS, but there are ways to minimize stress to your hands and wrists.
-Since there are contributing factors to developing CTS, one single solution may not be effective.
+There is no single proven strategy for preventing CTS, but there are ways to reduce stress to your hands and wrists.
+Since there are several factors that can contribute to developing CTS, one single solution may not be effective.

-The following strategies are effective ways to minimize stress to your hands and wrists:
+The following are effective ways to decrease stress to your hands and wrists:

 - Reduce force.
-Most people use more force than needed when performing work with their hands.
+Most people use more force than needed when working with their hands.
+Decrease the force you use to type.
 Relax your grip to avoid muscle fatigue and strain.
-For prolonged handwriting, use a larger-handle pen or soft gel grip.
+When writing by hand for long periods, use a larger-handle pen or soft gel grip.

 - Neutral wrist position.
-Avoid bending your wrists by keeping them in a straight or “neutral” position.
+Avoid bending your wrists for long periods.
+Keep your wrists in a straight or neutral position when doing lengthy tasks.
 This means your wrist should not be bent up (extended) or down (flexed).

-- Work area adjustment.
-Have a physical therapist examine your work area to make sure it fits your height, posture, and the tasks required.
+- Work-area adjustments.
+Have a physical therapist examine your work area to make sure it fits your height, posture, and tasks.
+Make sure not to rest your wrist on the edge of your desk.
 Simple adjustments can help avoid unnecessary strain.

 - Keep your hands warm.
 You are more likely to develop hand pain and stiffness if you work in a cold environment.
-If you can't control the temperature, be sure to wear gloves to keep your hands and wrists warm.
+If you cannot control the temperature, wear gloves to keep your hands and wrists warm.

 - Maintain good health.
 Paying attention to your general health is an important step in preventing CTS.
-Staying physically fit and maintaining a healthy weight may help control diseases and conditions that may contribute to the onset of CTS.
+Staying physically active and keeping a healthy weight may help control diseases and conditions that may lead to CTS.